Program Overview

 adaptive/daily living skills.

 The supports also often include health, movement and sensory support.
-Extensive Support Needs practices include lower student to educator ratio.
+Extensive Support Needs practices may include lower student to educator ratio.

 Program Highlights